 Dry strength pertains to the adhesive’s bond strength in dry conditions, while wet strength refers to its bonding capability in humid or wet conditions.
 Different types of bonds have varying levels of dry and wet strength.
 In some cases, a moisture barrier such as a sealant is also used.

-Packaging is one of the most prominent examples of an industry where blends with high wet strength are required.
-For example, disposable preformed fiber crates, cartons, or other containers must maintain their bonding strength even in humid or damp environments.
+While most disposable packaging applications are primarily focused on cost and environmental footprint, some packaging applications may be exposed to damp environments such as occasional exposure to rain or defrosting as with food products.
+In these instances, blends with high wet strength are required.
+These may include disposable preformed fiber crates, cartons, or other containers.
 Otherwise, moisture can weaken the bond and cause the structural integrity of the packaging to break down, resulting in product damage or loss during shipping and handling.

-Hot press temperature refers to the temperature at which the adhesive is activated and the bonding process begins.
-Different architectures have different temperature requirements; some bonds require high temperatures to activate, while others require lower temperatures.
-If the hot press temperature is too high, it can cause the adhesive to break down or become over-cured.
+Hot-press temperature refers to the temperature at which the adhesive is activated and the bonding process begins.
+Different adhesives have different temperature requirements; some bonds require high temperatures to activate, while others require lower temperatures.
+If the hot-press temperature is too high, it can cause the adhesive to break down or discolor.
 This can result in weak bonding or even adhesive failure.
-High temperatures can also adversely affect the materials being bonded, causing discoloration, cracking, wrinkling, or even burning.
+High temperatures can also adversely affect the materials being bonded, causing further discoloration, cracking, wrinkling, or even burning.
 In these instances, it may be necessary to extend the duration of the press at a lower temperature.

 Specialty Organics is an established, eco-friendly adhesive manufacturer offering a range of products and services, including BreezeBondTM.
-We offer BreezeBondTM in a variety of formulations, including from low viscosity to high, to tailor its characteristics to meet the needs of your specific application.
+We offer BreezeBondTM in a variety of formulations, from low viscosity to high, and with standard or high wet strengths to tailor its characteristics to meet the needs of your specific application.
 Specialty Organics also offers toll manufacturing, pilot plant proof of concept, scale-up, and custom synthesis services to meet your adhesive and coating-related needs.
-We also offer contract manufacturing for businesses looking to outsource their adhesive production.
+We also offer contract manufacturing for businesses looking to outsource their adhesive production or sub-licensing opportunities to become a manufacturing partner.